 Firms that don't produce will eventually lay off workers to stay solvent.
 As workers are laid off, they spend less.
 A drop in demand means less revenue.
 That means more layoffs.
 As the decline continues, the economy contracts, creating a recession.
 In the past, stock market crashes preceded the Great Depression, the 2001 recession, and the Great Recession of 2008.

 How to Protect Yourself Right Now

 You must protect yourself before prices begin to fall.
-That's because a crash happens too fast.
+A crash happens too fast to respond.
 Trying to decide if a correction is turning into a crash is known as timing the market.
 It's almost impossible to do.
-Just when you're sure the 5 percent drop will turn into a 10 percent correction, the market rebounds and hits new highs.
+Just when you're sure the 5 percent drop will turn into a 10 percent correction, the market may rebound and hit new highs.

 The best way to protect yourself from a correction will also protect you from a crash.
 That's to develop a diversified portfolio right now.
 That means holding a balanced mix of stocks, bonds, and commodities.
 The stocks will make sure you profit from market upswings.
 The bonds and commodities protect you from market corrections and crashes.

 The specific mix of stocks, bonds, and commodities is called your asset allocation.
 It depends on your personal financial goals.
 If you don't need the money for years, then you'll want to have a higher mix of stocks.
 If you require the money next year, you'll want more bonds.

 The best way to create the right asset allocation for your goals is to work with a financial planner.
 He or she has computer programs that determine the right mix.
 Your planner can also suggest good individual stocks, bonds, or mutual funds that have a proven track record.